mohitjaisal/AlgoViz/README.md

 # Sort Algo

-Visualize sorting algorithms to see how they work.
+Its a visualizer for sorting algorithms to see how they work with real values.
+It's implemented with React.js, some minimal material UI, and sorting algorithms in Javascript.

 ## Getting Started